tree1109/another_powder_toy/README.md

-# This is a falling sand simulator.
+# This is a falling sand simulator

 ## Requirement